NEW FACULTY POSITIONS IN THE COLLEGE OF ENGINEERING & APPLIED SCIENCE

-The College seeks exceptional individuals to expand its research and further strengthen our portfolio and curricula in the following cluster areas:
+The college seeks exceptional individuals to expand its research and further strengthen our portfolio and curricula in the following cluster areas:

-- Advanced Manufacturing: CEAS and UWM have an array of research laboratories and centers tied to advanced manufacturing with expertise in advanced and sustainable materials, composites, ergonomics, manufacturing systems and logistics, as well as a state of the art facility for industrial innovation that spans the product development cycle from concept to functional prototype using world-class CAE capabilities, Rapid Prototyping technologies, and advanced materials characterization instruments.
+- Advanced Manufacturing: The College of Engineering & Applied Science and UWM have an array of research laboratories and centers tied to advanced manufacturing with expertise in advanced and sustainable materials, composites, ergonomics, manufacturing systems and logistics, as well as a state of the art facility for industrial innovation that spans the product development cycle from concept to functional prototype using world-class CAE capabilities, Rapid Prototyping technologies, and advanced materials characterization instruments.
 Areas of particular interest include advanced materials processing and manufacturing systems, additive manufacturing, hybrid manufacturing processes, biomedical device manufacturing, sustainable manufacturing, advanced sensing and control, supply chain and logistics, production planning and scheduling; and intelligent maintenance and diagnosis.

 - Biomedical and Health: Health is a broad area of interest and activity across UWM and involves partnerships with other education, research, clinical and industrial institutions that comprise the strong medical complex of Milwaukee.
 Areas of particular interest include biomaterials; biomedical electronics, instrumentation, and sensing; biomedical imaging and photonics; biomedical informatics and computational modeling; biomechanics, ergonomics, and rehabilitation.

 - Energy and Sustainability: UWM has several initiatives and strong relationships with industry on energy conversion, energy storage, and micro grids.
 Southeastern Wisconsin is a hub for energy, power, and controls industry.
 Areas of particular interest include energy conversion, renewable energy sources and systems, energy efficiency, energy storage devices and systems, electric power systems, power electronics, controls, and bio-fuels.
 Excellent candidates in other areas of energy will also be given full consideration.

 - Water and Environment: Milwaukee is an R&D hub for water engineering and technologies as highlighted most recently by the United States Environmental Protection Agency in a study on national best practices for building successful technology clusters.
 Milwaukee is home to over 10 large international water corporations.
-The NSF Water Equipment and Policy (WEP) I/UCRC (www.uwm.edu/wep/) led by UWM CEAS focuses on pre-competitive research in four thrust areas: materials, sensors and devices, treatment systems, and policy.
+The NSF Water Equipment and Policy (WEP) I/UCRC (www.uwm.edu/wep/) led by UWM College of Engineering & Applied Science focuses on pre-competitive research in four thrust areas: materials, sensors and devices, treatment systems, and policy.
 Candidates with research interests in all areas of environmental engineering, including the WEP center areas, will be considered to complement the existing water and environment research.
 Preference will be given to sustainable water and wastewater treatment, energy recovery from waste, nanotechnology and/or biotechnology for environmental systems, novel sensors, novel materials, inland aquatic systems, and climate related impacts on urban and natural environments.

 Exceptional applicants that complement our strengths across the broader research areas of our six departments are also welcomed.
-More information about the College can be found at http://www.uwm.edu/CEAS/
+More information about the College can be found at http://uwm.edu/engineering/